Smoodie7/ShortcutAntiVirus/README.md

+**This project was initially created to treat a spreading virus in the USB keys of my high school.**

 # Shortcut Antivirus (Version 3.0)

 Shortcut Antivirus is a Python application designed to detect and remove the infamous Shortcut Virus from removable drives (e.g., USB drives).
 It's a really simple tool (with a GUI) that allows you to select the target drive and initiate the cleaning process with a single click.